conan-io/docs/extending/sanitizers.rst

 If you want to model the sanitizer options so that the package id is affected by them you have to introduce new in the *settings.yml* file (see :ref:`custom_settings` section for more information).

-Sanitizer options should be modelled as subsettings of the compiler.
+Sanitizer options should be modeled as sub-settings of the compiler.
 Depending on how you want to combine the sanitizers you have two options.

 Adding a list of commonly used options
 ######################################

 Imagine that you have a fixed set of sanitizers or combinations of them that are the ones you usually use for your builds.
 Then, if you are using *apple-clang* for example, you can add this list of options as a subsetting in the compiler.
 The *settings.yml* would be like this:

 .. code-block:: python